owinterbg/Fire-Breathing-Rubber-Duckies/Personal Computer Build Configurator/README.md

  - Eclispe IDE (or other preferred IDE)
  - Git (optional)
 ## Installation
 You need to install [JDK 1.8+](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) which has JavaFX built into it.
 You also need an IDE, preferably Eclipse, which you can download [here](https://www.eclipse.org/downloads/).
-You can visit [this](http://www.cs.utsa.edu/~cs3443/javafx/index.html) website for further instructions on how to get JavaFX to work on Eclipse.
+You can visit this [website](http://www.cs.utsa.edu/~cs3443/javafx/index.html) for further instructions on how to get JavaFX to work on Eclipse.
 To download our code you can simply go to the [main page](https://github.com/owinterbg/Fire-Breathing-Rubber-Duckies), and click the *Download Zip* option or you can open up a terminal and type in the following command:
  ```bash
  git clone https://github.com/owinterbg/Fire-Breathing-Rubber-Duckies
 ```

 ## Usage
-open up the project in Eclipse, or in preferred IDE, and click *run*.
+Open up the project in Eclipse, or in preferred IDE, and click *run*.
 On the main screen, you will be prompted for a few things.

 **Step 1**
 Choose your desired intention for the computer, whether it be for gaming or for workstation purposes.